Babkock/surf/README.md

 ![Screenshot](https://raw.githubusercontent.com/Babkock/surf/master/screenshot.png)

 Suckless web browser.
-This [Dmenu](https://github.com/Babkock/dmenu) will always be styled to match my system's Dmenu, with the same attributes from [Dotfiles](https://github.com/Babkock/Dotfiles).
-There are a number of patches applied:
+This [dmenu](https://github.com/Babkock/dmenu) will always be styled to match my system's dmenu, with the same attributes from [Dotfiles](https://github.com/Babkock/Dotfiles).
+The following patches were applied by hand.

 ## Patches